xanthoko/Shell-AI/README.md

 ## Demand-supply matrix generation
 Write here about Demand-supply matrix generation appeoaches

+## Forecasts
+The forecast of the demand points is made by taking into account an ensemble of the predictions made by the Facebook's NeuralProphet library and sklearn LinearRegression module.
+The parameters of the weighted summation are produced by the scipy's minimize module, which is used to minimize the mean absolute error between demand and prediction values.
+Afterwards, we predict the demand for the years 2019 and 2020.
+We used several timeseries forecasting methods (SARIMAX, Polynomial Regression, Prophet, LightGBM) but the above approach, gave us the best results.

 ## Implementation of Genetic
 ### 1. Population initialization
 The following function randomly generates valid EV Charger distributions in the available Parking lots of the supply points.